 "I want to know Him.
 I also want to model the power outflowing from His resurrection.
 And I certainly want to be continually transformed into His likeness . . . which requires accepting my share of suffering."

 From the moment my bell was "lifted up and struck," oh, the difference it has made!
 I remember it well, like it happened last month.

 Now, why would I take your time to serve up this slice of life?
 Three reasons.
 First, because our Lord never wastes times of testing.
 The pain and struggles and confusion connected with my circumstances only seemed futile and unfair.
 Second, because His Word holds out hope when all seems hopeless.
 There are hundreds of other Philippians-three-ten truths awaiting discovery.
 Third, because turning points aren't limited to Marine barracks on The Rock.

-God never wastes times of testing.
-The pain and struggles you face only SEEM futile.— Charles R. Swindoll Tweet This
+Our Lord never wastes times of testing. —Chuck Swindoll Tweet This

 Used with permission.
 All rights reserved.